FLASH! Lightning streaks across the sky! A few seconds later, the thunder arrives. BOOM!

 .
 Falls under the Rule of Perception

-- B.C.: The First Thanksgiving: An unlikely aversion shows up in this 1973 animated TV special.
+- An unlikely aversion shows up in B.C.: The First Thanksgiving.
 When a volcano erupts in the background, the resulting sound and shockwave takes several seconds to arrive.

-- Max Manus : Man of War: Not thunder, but in the film, two Norwegian saboteurs are observing a harbor at long range, waiting for the bombs they planted to go off.
+- Not thunder, but in Max Manus: Man of War, two Norwegian saboteurs are observing a harbor at long range, waiting for the bombs they planted to go off.
 They are momentarily distracted and the viewer can see the bloom of the explosion behind them before the sound reaches both the characters and the viewer.

 - The Order of the Stick: Durkon uses the Control Weather spell to create a huge lightning strike above Cliffport, which apparently doesn't harm the antagonists.
 The attacking animated trees (which are only vulnerable to sonic damage) are promptly shattered by the thunder which comes after a dramatic delay of "four Miss'sippi".

-- Poltergeist: The first movie has the big sister teaching the little brother to count.
+- The first Poltergeist has the big sister teaching the little brother to count.
 They know the storm is coming closer as they count because the thunder comes quicker.

 - Revolution: You can see the room lighting up before you hear the thunder during a flashback in the 8th episode.